 \subsection{External field}

-The QGED Lagrangian consists of four external physical fields: vierbein field, spin-connection field, photon, and electron.
-In addition to that, the QGED has ghost/anti-ghost fields.
-Among them, photons and electrons are defined purely in the inertial space.
-The spin-connection and local ghost/anti-ghost fields are also objects defined in the inertial space after the Romanisation of the subscript.
-The spin-connection field propagates in the inertial bundle as a wave according to equation (\ref{deltaomega}).
-On the other hand, the vierbein field $\E_\mu^a(x\in\MM)$ is an object essentially defined in the global space-time and propagating in it according to the wave equation (\ref{deltaE}).
-The role of the vierbein is twofold in the QGED: one is a dynamic field propagating in global space-time, and the other is a transformation function converting a Greek index into a Roman index.
-An electron and a photon do not couple to the vierbein field directly through the interaction Lagrangian.
-Therefore, this study treats the vierbein field as a transformation function between the global and inertial space and does not discuss an external vierbein field in curved space-time in this study.
+The \QGED Lagrangian includes four external physical fields: the vierbein field, the spin connection field, the photon and the electron.
+Additionally, the \QGED has ghost/anti-ghost fields.
+Among them, the photon and the electron are defined purely in inertial space.
+The spin connection and the local ghost/anti-ghost fields are also objects defined in inertial space according to the romanisation of the subscript.
+The spin connection field propagates as a wave in the inertial bundle according to equation (\ref{deltaomega}).
+On the other hand, the vierbein field $\E_\mu^a(x\in\MM)$ is an object intrinsically defined in the global spacetime and propagating in it according to the wave equation (\ref{deltaE}).
+The vierbein field has a dual role in the \QGED: it is a dynamic field that propagates in global spacetime, and it serves as a transformation function that converts a Greek index into a Roman index.
+An electron and a photon do not couple directly to the vierbein field via the interaction Lagrangian.
+This study considers the vierbein field as an asymptotic state in the asymptotically flat spacetime.